-Nigeria is located on the western coast of Africa.
-Nigeria has a diverse geography, with climates ranging from arid to humid equatorial.
-However, Nigeria’s most diverse feature is its people.
-Hundreds of languages are spoken in the country, including Yoruba, Igbo, Fula, Hausa, Edo, Ibibio, Tiv, and English.
-The country has abundant natural resources, notably large deposits of petroleum and natural gas.
+Nigeria is situated on the western coast of Africa and boasts diverse geography, with varying climates from arid to humid equatorial.
+However, the most diverse aspect of Nigeria is its people, with hundreds of languages spoken, including Yoruba, Igbo, Fula, Hausa, Edo, Ibibio, Tiv, and English.
+Additionally, Nigeria is rich in natural resources, particularly with substantial deposits of petroleum and natural gas.

-There are an estimated 250 ethnic groups in Nigeria.
-Each inhabits a territory that it considers to be its own by right of first occupancy and inheritance.
-Individuals who are not members of a dominant group but who have lived and worked for several decades in the territory of the group are still considered to be aliens.
-In most rural areas, such aliens may not acquire outright title to land, yet considerable numbers of people have migrated from one ethnic territory to another in search of farmland.
-There are three major ethnic groups in the country: the Hausa-Fulani, the Yoruba, and the Igbo.
+Nigeria is home to approximately 250 ethnic groups, each with its own territory that is considered its rightful ownership due to first occupancy and inheritance.
+Even individuals who have lived and worked in a territory for many years but are not members of the dominant group are still considered aliens.
+In rural areas, these aliens may not have the right to outright land ownership.
+Despite this, many people have migrated from one ethnic territory to another in search of farmland.
+The country’s three major ethnic groups are the Hausa-Fulani, Yoruba, and Igbo.